darkorsa/cordo/README.md

 ```

 To better understand how to deal with events check Users module how welcome message is being sent for newly created users.

+### OAuth2

+OAuth2 authorization method is ready to use.
+Endpoints for token generation and token refresh are located at `app/Auth/UI/Http/Route/AuthRoutes.php`.
+Default Client ID is *Cordo*.

+General OAuth2 configuration is performed in bootstrap file: `bootstrap/oauth.php`.

+If you'd like change default credentials check behavior you can do it here: `app/Users/UI/Http/Auth/OAuth2UserCredentials.php`.

 ### ACL